Enrollment

 Full Time Semester Away (12 units)—Judicial, Administration of Criminal Justice, Capital Law Scholars

-Students may enroll only in the Criminal Justice, Judicial or Capital Law Scholars externships on a full time basis (12 units per semester).
 Generally, students should wait until their fourth or fifth semester to do a full time externship.
 The student must be in good academic standing.
-Students will work 40 hours per week for 16 weeks.
-Thus, if the externship begins on the first week of law school instruction, it will extend one week beyond the last week of law school classes.
+Full-time externship students are expected to work 40 hours per week during the course of the semester.

 Credit Options for Summer Work